 C: no significant criticism from the general public

 Once the assignment of relevance (importance) has been made for all of the above criteria, the overall result can be transferred to a matrix, for example a heat map, which indicates the importance of an environmental aspect based on the previously defined coloring.
 Assignment in a point system can also be helpful.

 The conclusions your company draws from the identification and evaluation of the significant aspects depend on the consideration of possible risks and opportunities for the environmental management system resulting from the results.

 Environmental aspects also in EMAS

 The identification of significant environmental aspects is not a unique feature of the ISO 14001 standard, however.
 The European Union's environmental management seal of approval, EMAS (Eco-Management and Audit Scheme), also imposes this requirement in the course of the so-called environmental statement.
-Here, significant environmental aspects form the basis for the formulation of environmental goals.
+Significant environmental aspects are here the basis for the formulation of environmental goals.

-Determine environmental aspects in conformity with the standard: A summary
+Determine environmental aspects in conformity with standards: Conclusion

 The handling of environmental aspects is of great importance in environmental management according to ISO 14001.
-At this point, many decisions are made for an effective management system - and for the environment itself.
+At this point, many points are set for an effective management system - and for the environment itself.
 Identifying significant environmental aspects with negative or positive effects on the environment is not like looking into a crystal ball.

 Even though the standard does not specify a concrete method, process-oriented tools and procedures can be developed in a comparatively uncomplicated manner for determining environmental aspects.
 Examples include checklists for environmental aspects, how their environmental impacts can be identified, or evaluation matrices with corresponding evaluation criteria.
 Companies can therefore meet the requirements of ISO 14001 on environmental aspects in a systematic, structured and targeted way.